open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 {{% alert color="info" %}} If you’re instrumenting a library, skip this step.
 {{% /alert %}}

-To start [tracing](/docs/concepts/signals/traces/) your application, you'll need to have an initialized [`TracerProvider`](/docs/concepts/signals/traces/#tracer-provider) that will let you create a [`Tracer`](/docs/concepts/signals/traces/#tracer).
+To enable [tracing](/docs/concepts/signals/traces/) in your app, you'll need to have an initialized [`TracerProvider`](/docs/concepts/signals/traces/#tracer-provider) that will let you create a [`Tracer`](/docs/concepts/signals/traces/#tracer).

 If a `TracerProvider` is not created, the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.

-Next, update `instrumentation.ts` (or `instrumentation.js`) to contain all the SDK initialization code in it:
+As explained next, modify the `instrumentation.*` file to include all the SDK initialization code in Node and the browser.

 #### Node.js